skybet/skybet.github.io/_posts/2023-10-16-firedrill-gamedays.md

 * Fire drill: routine and random testing of the failure modes of systems you build and the processes you use to support and secure what you have built.
 Deliberately disrupt part of a functioning system to see whether, and how, it recovers.

-A Firedrill GameDay is essentially a GameDay run using the tried and tested format we've developed for fire drills; as such, I’ll refer to them as a GameDays for the remainder of this post.
+A Firedrill GameDay is essentially a GameDay run using the tried and tested format we've developed for fire drills; as such, I’ll refer to them as GameDays for the remainder of this post.
 What makes the format slightly different from our standard fire drills is that they are less formal, have multiple scenarios, and in our case performed on pre-live systems.

-To ensure success, we found it useful to include the following regarding the planning and execution of the GameDays :
+In regards to planning and execution, we found it useful to include the following elements:

 ### Scope
 By clearly defining the scope of the GameDay we can ensure that we focus on the correct areas of the service with the appropriate participants.
 The scope would generally cover all components of a given service but you may choose to focus on areas of a service where the risk of failure is high or the state of readiness (to go live) is questionable.

 ### Participants
-Those involved in the GameDay should be notified at the earliest opportunity to ensure they are available.
+Those involved in the GameDay should be notified at the earliest opportunity to ensure they are available and preparation can start at the earliest oppotunity.
 Generally, involvement would be limited to those who are to be responsible for supporting the service and those involved in its development.
 The support team would primarily be involved in the investigation and resolution of incidents and the development team involved in planning and reviewing outcomes.

 One or more Excon's (exercise coordinator) will be required to run the incidents and it's also useful to assign someone to the roles of SLM (Service Lifecycle Manager) and IC (Incident Commander).